nikodemus/foolang/CONTRIBUTING.md

 So far this has been a one-person project.
 So most of the issues are rather terse, just enough for one, but not necessarily descriptive for others.

-So unless the issue is reasonably explicit about what it emans, it's probably a best to ask "What's the idea here?" first.
+So unless the issue is reasonably explicit about what it means, it's probably a best to ask "What's the idea here?" first.

 Perusing the [design documents](https://foolang.org/#/design) on the website